Voices: The Invisible, The Awkward, and the Downright Distracting (Part II)

 About erikthereddestI'm a Masters student in English, and I love technology and Science Fiction.
 I am refining and enhancing my (admittedly novice) writing talents under the sage advice of my friends here at Lantern Hollow Press, and with the great many books I am reading from the best authors I can find.

-Posted on 08/24/2011, in Authors, Books, Erik Marsh, Grammar, Lantern Hollow Blogs, Lantern Hollow Press Authors, Orson Scott Card, Style and Structure, Suzanne Collins, The Hunger Games, Writing Hints and Helps and tagged narrative voice, Suzanne Collins, tense, The Hunger Games.
+Posted on August 24, 2011, in Authors, Books, Erik Marsh, Grammar, Lantern Hollow Press Authors, Orson Scott Card, Style and Structure, Suzanne Collins, The Hunger Games, Writing Hints and Helps and tagged narrative voice, Suzanne Collins, tense, The Hunger Games.
 Bookmark the permalink.
 2 Comments.